 - repeated thoughts of the event.

-You might have feelings that come and go, like:
+Or you might have feelings that come and go, like:

 Your day-to-day life might be affected by: